SketchyMaze/guidebook/docs/custom-levels/index.md

 ### Wallpaper

 The wallpaper affects the "theme" of your level.
-Project: Doodle is themed around hand-drawn mazes on paper, so the built-in themes look like various kinds of paper.
+Sketchy Maze is themed around hand-drawn mazes on paper, so the built-in themes look like various kinds of paper.